ITRC 2013 Breach List Tops 600 in 2013

 2013 ITRC Breach Report Key Findings

-• 29.2% of the recorded breaches did not publicly disclose any kind of attributes clarifying the method or type of breach (see Unknown Attributes Summary) .
+• 28.7% of the recorded breaches did not publicly disclose any kind of attributes clarifying the method or type of breach.
 Many breach notifications provided to the media or state attorney general's office, make it nearly impossible to identify the circumstances under which the breach occurred.

-• 47% of the reported breaches on the 2013 ITRC Breach Report involved the exposure of Social Security numbers and 15.5% exposed credit or debit card information.
-These numbers represent year-over-year changes of a 28.1% growth in the number potentially exposing SSNs and a 41.2% hike in the number involving credit or debit card information.
+• 48% of the reported breaches on the 2013 ITRC Breach Report involved the exposure of Social Security numbers and 15.6% exposed credit or debit card information.
+In raw numbers, there were 295 breaches exposing SSNs, an increase of 30.5% over 2012.
+Year-over-year, the number of breaches involving credit or debit cards in 2013 (96) jumped 41.2 percent over 2012 (68).

 • Paper breaches accounted for nearly 12% of the “known” breaches and typically go unnoticed until a consumer reports the problem to local media.
 Unfortunately, paper breaches do not trigger breach notifications in most states, so consumers are not alerted to the fact that their personal identifying information has been exposed.